PiaRe/Heart_Brain_PC/README.md

 └── matching/            # CSV files for subject matching
 ```

-Or use `copy_subject_files.m` to automatically copy files from source directories.

 ### 3. Run Subject Matching (Optional)

 If creating a control group: